 There is one little thing I don’t love about this 50mm f1.8.

-Since Nikon was going for a lens that can be used in any situation for their first round of S lenses, their decision here I think makes sense.
+For their first round of S lenses, Nikon chose a lens that can be used in any situation, which I think makes sense.

-While I’m a nerd for micro-contrast, I often can forgive lenses if they don’t excel with it, as long as they are doing their job as a beauty lens.
-Which this lens nails.
+While I’m a nerd for micro-contrast, I often can forgive lenses that don’t excel at it as long as they do their job as beauty lenses, which this lens nails.

-Images coming out of this lens are very magical, bokeh, sharpness, focus falloff, everything just clicks together in a way that really shows Nikon’s experience with optics.
+Images coming out of this lens are very magical: bokeh, sharpness, focus falloff, everything just clicks together in a way that really shows Nikon’s experience with optics, and I really like the even field curvature, so the out-of-focus background feels consistent across the frame.

-The 50mm f1.8 S still has a nice prime pop to it and a 3d effect (or I should say 2.5D effect), but compared to some of the lower element primes that aren’t as corrected, this lens will not give you that tonal depth or that classic look.
-Of course, it’s easy to get a different kind of classic look with the right color correction, but what I’m talking about is the tonal depth.
-Again it’s not bad, but it’s just not great.
+The 50mm f1.8 S still has a nice prime pop from the great contrast and the f1.8 aperture, and it does produce a cool 3D cutout effect.
+However, compared to some of the lower-element primes that aren’t as corrected, this lens will not give you that tonal punch or that classic look.

 Build Quality

 Yes, there is plastic on the lens, but where the lens connects to the body and the whole area around the mount is supported by metal, and obviously, it has a metal core.
-There is a plastic shielding near and around the focus ring, which is a very common build technique.
-Go pick up a Sony GM lens, or any Canon lens.
+Plastic shielding is used near and around the focus ring, a common building technique.
+Go pick up a Sony GM lens or any Canon lens.

 Plastic is used because it has different thermal properties and it handles impacts and scratches a little better than anodized metal, it will absorb some shock if hit or banged.
-Plastic will expand and contracts slower when facing temperature shifts and overall doesn’t hold heat like metal does.
-Heat can destroy a lens by causing hazing or the thinning of grease, or in extreme conditions even cracking elements, especially those made from fluorite crystal, which this lens does not have.
+Plastic will expand and contract slower when facing temperature shifts and, overall, doesn’t hold heat like metal does.
+Heat can destroy a lens by causing hazing or the thinning of grease or, in extreme conditions, even cracking elements, especially those made from fluorite crystal, which this lens does not have.

 The lens has an AF / MF switch that you easily forget about.
-Sometimes I hit that and my lens is in manual focus mode and I’m confused for a second and often forget that switch is there.
+Sometimes, I hit that, and my lens is in manual focus mode, and I’m confused for a second and often forget that the switch is there.

-The lens has an internal focus design, meaning there are no external moving parts.
+The lens has an internal focus design, meaning no external moving parts exist.

-You can see from the photo above, Nikon is taking advantage of every millimeter of that short flange distance.
-Notice the rear elements actually protrudes slightly past the actual mount.
+You can see from the photo above that Nikon is taking advantage of every millimeter of that short flange distance.
+Notice the rear elements actually protrude slightly past the actual mount.
 This is one of the few full-frame mirrorless primes I’ve seen do this.
-APS-C mirrorless cameras have been doing this for years now like many of the Fujinon lenses, so It’s nice to see Nikon taking advantage of this here.
+APS-C mirrorless cameras have been doing this for years now, like many of the Fujinon lenses, so It’s nice to see Nikon taking advantage of this here.
 I’m not sure if any Sony or Panasonic full-frame mirrorless lenses do this.
 Their mounts are very small.

 Also, this lens does have a rear element focus design.

-The lens hood is all plastic but it is solid.
-It doesn’t rattle around and there is a nice firm click when mounted.
+The lens hood is made of plastic but is solid.
+It doesn’t rattle around, and it makes a nice, firm click when mounted.

-One of the things I love the most about the Nikon Z6 is the weather sealing that you can totally depend on.
-I’ve taken my system out several times in some crazy conditions without any issues what so ever.
+One of the things I love the most about the Nikon Z6 is the weather sealing, which you can totally depend on.
+I’ve taken my system out several times in some crazy conditions without any issues whatsoever.

-I’ve shot in typhoons, in pouring rain during fire festivals where ash is everyone, and the lenses and camera had no issues later.
+I’ve shot in typhoons and in pouring rain during fire festivals where ash is everyone, and the lenses and camera had no issues later.

 Technical Characteristics